WELCOME LETTER

 Any other tips for a fun experience?

-Does my child need to partake in dryland?
+Does my athlete need to partake in dryland?

 Dryland is available for all athletes.
-It is available in Calgary and Canmore (if demand permits).
+It is available in Calgary and Canmore.
 Your coach will update times and venues.
 Not all athletes partake in dryland because they are involved in other extracurricular activities.
 If this is the case, there is no need to attend dryland.
-There are other social activities to get acquainted with the kids and coaches.
+There are other social activities to get acquainted with the athletes and coaches.
 Stay tuned and watch your inbox.

 Should an athlete go missing from a group while skiing the coach immediately sends word over the radio – providing as much detail about the missing athlete as possible.
 This enables other coaches to assist in locating the missing child.
 The athletes are told to go directly to the base of last chairlift they rode or the nearest chair lift if the other is not possible.
 Athletes are told to then identify themselves to the lift operators as a “lost athlete” - thus allowing a Coach to locate them via any of the other lift operators and their radios.
 This also means that the athlete has somewhere warm to wait should the weather be inclement.